Hummelt/Disaster-Response-Pipelines/README.md

 Instructions for how to execute the app is at the end of this README.

 ## Data
-The data is provided from Udacity and Figure Eight.
+The data is provided by Udacity and Figure Eight.

 ## Project Structure
 The files in this project are stored in the following structure